Experimental Concerns for Beam Measurement

 [15]:

-options = {'pixel_size': pixel_size_µm, 'units': "µm"}
+options = {"pixel_size": pixel_size_µm, "units": "µm"}

 lbs.plot_image_analysis(margin_img, **options)

-# works a bit better with iso_noise=False
+# works much better with iso_noise=False

 lbs.plot_image_analysis(margin_img, **options, iso_noise=False)